Chapter 6 BWV 185 Barmherziges Herze der ewigen Liebe

 Motive A. Motive B.

 When taken up and repeated by the singer the effect is both rhetorical and pedagogic.
 The two main musical motives introduced in the very concise five-bar ritornello are the basis of all of the musical material.
 It would seem that a contrasting B section is about to emerge from bar 21 but it doesn’t.
-The movement maintains its ‘affect’ throughout and ends as rhetorically as it began by alternating the key lines ‘this is admired by God and Man’ and ‘This is the Christian art’.
-The message is thus communicated with both energy and directness.
+The movement maintains its ‘affect’ throughout and ends as rhetorically as it began by alternating the key lines----This is admired by God and Man---- and----This is the Christian art.
+The message is powerfully communicated with energy and directness.

 The adapted chorale was first heard in the duet.
 Now the melody is finally presented in its traditional ‘four beats to the bar’ rhythm.
 As expected, the available instruments double the four vocal parts, but there is a surprising exception; the first violins have their own melody soaring about everyone else.
 The prayer calls upon Jesus to listen, grant mercy and help us to live equally well for both Lord and neighbour.
 Perhaps the violin is a representation of the Lord above, always listening, always present.
 Possibly there is a clue in the surprising (diminished 7th) chord upon which the penultimate phrase ends on the word----sein---here used in the sense of existing for, and to be of help to, one’s neighbour.
 This is, after all, one of the key ideas of the cantata and the high a flat in the violin line at this point may even suggest the Lord’s awareness and emphasis of it.

-C 185 may not, perhaps, be one of the most immediately striking of the cantatas but it is, nevertheless, a work which is full of subtleties and gentle delights.
+C 185 may not, perhaps, be one of the most immediately striking or emotionally demanding of the cantatas but it is, nevertheless, a work which is full of subtleties and gentle delights.
 It pays revisiting.